Holsworthy: Governance

 The earliest form of governance recorded for Holsworthy is that of a Court Leet.
 A charter, dated 1154, granted a "Chartered Court Leet of the Ancient Manor of Holsworthy".
 The court leet was one of the highest and oldest tribunals of English common law and was presided over by the Portreeve.
 The office of Portreeve had existed since Saxon times, when he served as governor of the town.
 The court was held periodically, normally annually, and attended by the residents of the district.
 It had jurisdiction over petty offences and the civil affairs of the district, and performed a number of administrative functions, such as collecting tolls and dues paid by traders and later military levies.
 The "Port" in Portreeve refers to a market town, a place of harbourage of goods, not of ships, and the "reeve" part indicates the chief magistrate of the town.
 The powers and duties of the Portreeve and Court Leet ceased when the statutory bodies of Petty Sessions (Magistrates Courts) and Parish Councils were created, to deal with criminal and civil matters, respectively.

 On 1 April 1900 Holsworthy parish was split by the creation of Holsworthy Hamlets parish, consisting of the whole parish except for Holsworthy town.
 The two new councils were Holsworthy Urban District Council for Holsworthy parish and Holsworthy Rural District Council for Holsworthy Hamlets.
 These with others were merged on 1 April 1974 under the Local Government Act 1972 as a new Torridge district.
 Holsworthy Town Council with 12 councillors is chaired by a mayor elected annually by the councillors.
 It covers local services such as maintaining the town's footpaths, parks, gardens and war memorial, and running the weekly Pannier Market and annual Holsworthy in Bloom contest.

 Geography

-Holsworthy is in the east of the Torridge district of Devon.
+Holsworthy is in the west of the Torridge district of Devon.
 Neighbouring parishes are, to the west Pyworthy, and Holsworthy Hamlets in other directions.
 Holsworthy is 190 mi from London and 36 mi from Exeter, on the intersection of the A388 and A3072 roads.
 The town centre is about 140 m above sea level.
 The highest point in the parish is 144 m.
 The river Deer, a tributary of the river Tamar, forms the western parish boundary.

 The bedrock geology of the parish is entirely of Bude Formation.
 This type of Sedimentary bedrock formed in the Carboniferous period.
 All of the parish is of Bude Formation (sandstone) except for a strip of Bude Formation (mudstone and siltstone), about 1600 ft wide, across the extreme north.
 The Bude Formation forms part of the Holsworthy Group.